TristanT56/Ubisoft-R6-Siege-2017---Analysis-of-the-fairness-of-the-game-Attackers-vs-Defenders-/README.md

-# Ubisoft R6 Siege (2017) - Analysis of the fairness of the game (Attackers vs Defenders).
+# Ubisoft R6 Siege (2017) - Analysis of the fairness of the game (Attackers vs Defenders) - Using R.

 ### Table of Contents